heather-camcam/The-app-of-GNAR/README.md

 Salty Daze
 ----------

-Makers Academy final project made with Heather Campbell, Michael Collins, Harry Gordon and myself.
+Find your perfect surf spot using the Salty Daze website to access realtime surf-weather stats alongside live webcam and image streams of what the beach conditions are right now.

-The app was pitched and built in a 2 week sprint.
+Designed and developed in a 2 week sprint for our final project at Makers Academy.

 https://mighty-sands-50291.herokuapp.com/#/map